-“The ‘miss’ is that most people think that those with autism are not interested in relationships.
-In reality, they are craving relationships more than anybody.”
+“Secure relationships are the most effective and efficient means for creating healthy development,” Gent said.
+“The ‘miss’ is that most people think that those with autism are not interested in close connections with others.
+In reality, they’re craving relationships more than anybody.”

 “There are a lot of nonverbal experiences that happen with primary caregivers and parents that are essential for all of us.
 Who doesn’t want to receive hugs and empathy?
-Just because we can’t respond in the same way, it doesn’t mean that our limbic systems [the part of the brain involved in our behavioral and emotional responses] and our bodies aren’t growing and developing in a positive way because of those experiences.”
+Just because we can’t respond in the same way, it doesn’t mean that our limbic systems — the part of the brain involved in our behavioral and emotional responses — and our bodies aren’t growing and developing in a positive way because of those experiences.”

 Rebuilding Neurological Connections Through Therapy

 When considering the best therapy options for those with autism, it’s critical to acknowledge the whole person, not just where they fall on the spectrum.

-One critical factor in this assessment is putting aside chronological age and truly seeing an individual for where they are in life.
+One critical factor in this assessment is putting aside chronological age and seeing an individual for where they are in life.

-Another important consideration in improving wellbeing for teens with autism is the importance of routine.
+Another important consideration in improving well-being for teens with autism is the importance of routine.
 Having a routine allows those with autism to better regulate their emotions, enabling them to feel safe and secure.